caseyg/awesome/README.md

 *   [adam-p/markdown-here](https://github.com/adam-p/markdown-here) - Google Chrome, Firefox, and Thunderbird extension that lets you write email in Markdown and render it before sending.

-*   [andrew/first-pr](https://github.com/andrew/first-pr) - :octocat: What was the first pull request you sent on GitHub?
+*   [andrew/first-pr](https://github.com/andrew/first-pr) - What was the first pull request you sent on GitHub?

 *   [OpenNews/srccon-schedule](https://github.com/OpenNews/srccon-schedule) - Schedule app for SRCCON